 The GAPS Diet to the Rescue

 To get out of the spiral, she started researching and learned about gut health and the GAPS Diet protocol.
-The GAPS Diet is about eliminating foods that harm your body and incorporating nourishing foods to heal the gut and seal the gut lining.
+The GAPS Diet is about eliminating foods that harm your body and incorporating nourishing foods to heal the gut and seal the gut lining (download our free guide to gut health here!).
 After a few weeks, Smith’s cognitive function returned and, over the two years she was on the GAPS protocol, her Lyme symptoms stopped.

 Smith went back to school to become a Nutritional Therapy Practitioner and Certified GAPS Practitioner and now works one-on-one with patients.
 With the GAPS Diet, clients start with an elimination diet, to first cut out, then gradually re-introduce foods into their diets to figure out what could be compromising their immune systems.